compute-labs-dev/cl-digest-bot-oss/README.md

 Picture this: It's 7 AM, and you're already drowning.
 Your Twitter feed is exploding with crypto market updates, your Telegram channels are buzzing with AI breakthroughs, and your RSS reader shows 847 unread articles.
 Sound familiar?

 In today's hyper-connected world, staying informed isn't just challenging—it's becoming impossible.
-The average knowledge worker consumes the equivalent of 174 newspapers worth of information daily, yet retains less than 1% of it.
+The average person consumes numerous newspapers worth of information daily, yet retains less than 1% of it.
 Meanwhile, the most successful investors, entrepreneurs, and technologists seem to have a crystal ball, always staying ahead of trends.

 **What if I told you that crystal ball is actually a system?**